Better Care and Shorter Wait Times for Montefiore Patients

-NEW YORK, June 12, 2018 /PRNewswire-USNewswire/ -- Bronx and Westchester residents are more satisfied with their primary care visits, and are waiting less time to see their doctors than ever before.
+NEW YORK, June 13, 2018 /PRNewswire-HISPANIC PR WIRE/ -- Bronx and Westchester residents are more satisfied with their primary care visits, and are waiting less time to see their doctors than ever before.
 The accolades are tied to a new designation from the National Committee on Quality Assurance, which has certified Montefiore Medical Group practices as level 3 patient centered medical homes.
 This is one of the nation's highest designations for primary care quality, patient satisfaction and convenience.

 "Too often, primary care is seen as an episodic medical visit, meaning a patient will only come in when he or she is sick, but we have a different approach," said Sybil Hodgson, M.D., regional director, Montefiore Medical Group.
 "Our goal is to provide full health and wellness resources to our patients.
 This includes building relationships and getting a sense of barriers that could impede access to consistent healthcare."